I Am... Sasha Fierce

 I Am...
-Sasha Fierce is the third studio album by American singer and songwriter Beyoncé.
+Sasha Fierce is the third studio album by American singer Beyoncé.
 It was released on November 12, 2008, by Columbia Records and Music World Entertainment.
-The album was recorded from November 2007 to August 2008, and its production was handled by Darkchild, Toby Gad, Jim Jonsin, Rico Love, Stargate, Tricky Stewart, Ryan Tedder of OneRepublic, and The-Dream, alongside others.
+The album was recorded from November 2007 to August 2008, with production handled by Darkchild, Toby Gad, Jim Jonsin, Rico Love, Stargate, Tricky Stewart, Ryan Tedder of OneRepublic, and The-Dream, among others.
 Although there are no featured artists on the album's main track listing, fellow American singers Lady Gaga and Kanye West appear on deluxe editions of the album.

-In its original release, I Am...
-Sasha Fierce was formatted as a double album, intending to market Beyoncé's dichotomous artistic persona.
-The first disc I Am... contains slow and midtempo pop and R&B ballads, while the second, Sasha Fierce—titled after Beyoncé's on-stage alter ego—focuses on more uptempo beats that blend electropop and Europop elements.
-In composing the songs' lyrics, Beyoncé worked with writers, with each session accompanied by live orchestration.
-She credited both her husband—rapper Jay-Z—and jazz singer Etta James for inspiring her to push the limits of her songwriting and artistry.
-Musically, I Am... drew inspiration from folk and alternative rock, while blending acoustic guitar elements into contemporary ballads, and its tracks were written and produced by Beyoncé, during collaborative efforts with Babyface, Tricky Stewart, The-Dream and Ryan Tedder.
-Meanwhile, Sasha Fierce boasted production from Darkchild and Sean Garrett.
+Upon its original release, I Am...
+Sasha Fierce was structured as a double album and intended to present Beyoncé's dichotomous artistic persona.
+The first disc I Am... contains slow and midtempo pop and R&B ballads, while the second, Sasha Fierce—titled after Beyoncé's onstage alter ego—focuses on more up-tempo beats that blend electropop and Europop elements.
+When writing the songs' lyrics, Beyoncé worked with writers in sessions accompanied by live orchestration.
+She credited both her husband, rapper Jay-Z, and jazz singer Etta James for inspiring her to push the limits of her songwriting and artistry.
+Musically, I Am... drew inspiration from folk and alternative rock, blended acoustic guitar elements into contemporary ballads, and was written and produced by Beyoncé in collaboration with Babyface, Tricky Stewart, The-Dream and Ryan Tedder.
+Meanwhile, Sasha Fierce featured production from Darkchild and Sean Garrett.